SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/Standalone_Cassandra_Cluster_Installer.md

 The replication factor for the *system_auth* keyspace.
 The *system_auth* keyspace contains the user credentials.
 This data needs to be available when a connection is made to the cluster.

 A general recommendation is to use a replication factor of 3 to 5, depending on the number of nodes.
-This will determine on how many of the nodes the authentication details (i.e. credentials to log in to the node) will be available.
-If you were to for example set this to 1 while you have 3 nodes, you would only be able to log in to one of the nodes.

 #### ListenAddress